Transformer Protection : Part 2

 With an internal fault in power transformer windings, the balance in the C.T.s get disturbed.
 The operating coils of differential relay carry currents proportional to the difference of current between the two sides of a power transformer.
 This causes the relay operation which trips the main circuit breakers on both the sides of the power transformer.

-1. The differential relay must not operate on load or external faults.
+The basic requirements of the differential relay are,1.
+The differential relay must not operate on load or external faults.

 2. It must operate on sever internal faults.